ansible/ansible/docs/docsite/rst/network_debug_troubleshooting.rst

    # Run with 4*v for connection level verbosity
    ANSIBLE_DEBUG=True ansible-playbook -vvvv ...

-After ansible has finished running you can inspect the log file:
+After Ansible has finished running you can inspect the log file:

 .. code::